pfwd/talk-static-analysis-phpstan/src/slides.md

 # New projects

-Start clean and continue clean
+Start clean, continue clean and build up confidence with the code

 <!--
 - Be aware of known issues before deployment